Have you ever tried to achieve a goal but achieved mediocre results?

-- What are all the skills that are needed to pursue this goal?
+- What are the hard and soft skills needed to pursue this goal?

 - Out of these skills, which are the core skills and which are the secondary skills?

-- For your core skills, how can you start learning and developing them?
-How can you apply the suggested ways above to develop your skill?
+- For your core skills, how can you start developing them?
+How can you apply the above tips?

-- When can you start taking action on the different ways you have identified in (4)?
+- When can you start taking action on these steps?

-Start developing your skills now and soon enough, you will start seeing the merits of those skill building efforts coming through in your results.
+Start developing your skills and soon enough, you will see the rewards of your labor. :)